ChaseStewart/ECEN5013-HW3/pthread_documentation/pthread_mutex_destroy.md

 # pthread_mutex_destroy
-Destroy the given mutex __mutex and free all resources
+Destroy the given mutex __mutex and free all resources associated with it

 ```
 extern int pthread_mutex_destroy (pthread_mutex_t *__mutex)